WeZZard/ObjCGraft/README.md

 ```

 Last, you need to graft the implementation defined by the "aspect" from
-the previously defined class to another.
+the previously defined class to the object.

 Objective-C